FabianVegaA/qiqe/README.md

 ## What pretends to be this project?

 This project pretends to be a Play Ground for a DSL language that I want to build.
-The idea is to create a lambda calculus language with a peak of syntactic sugar, to play with it just for fun.
+The idea is to create a lambda calculus language with some of syntactic sugar, to play with it just for fun.

 ## How to run it?